thymeleaf/thymeleaf-docs/docs/tutorials/3.0/thymeleafspring.md

 ===================================

-Thymeleaf offers a set of Spring integrations that allow you to use it as a full-featured substitute for JSP in Spring MVC applications.
+Thymeleaf offers a set of Spring integrations that allow you to use it as a fully-featured substitute for JSP in Spring MVC applications.

 These integrations will allow you to: